A private Science|Business Network hybrid roundtable (14:00 – 16:15 CET)

 Despite inevitable bumps in the road and delays, the latest iteration of PPPs – an anticipated 49 European Partnerships through to 2030 – has begun to take shape.
 Cutting-edge work programmes are emerging, in areas from low carbon steel production and zero-emission transport to the open science cloud and AI, data and robotics – all supported by billions of euros from Horizon Europe.
 New efforts are being made by the Commission to ensure effective synergies, both between partnerships and with other funds and programmes.
-And policy ambitions, as usual, are sky high, as underlined by internal market commissioner Thierry Breton: “With the new partnerships Europe is coming at the forefront of global technological developments, building key industrial capacities and accelerating its twin green and digital transitions.
-[They] will help put Europe on a path towards climate-neutrality by 2050 and a circular economy.”
+A case in point, the newly created “Chips for Europe” partnership – as part of the Chips Act - that cristallises the EU’s sky-high ambitions to boost its innovation capacity and increase its market share in a field where it heavily depends on the rest of the world.

-No pressure, then.
-As Horizon’s roll-out gathers momentum, therefore, it is a timely moment to take stock of the foundations being laid and progress made to date.
+As Horizon’s roll-out gathers momentum, it is time to take stock of the foundations being laid and progress made to date.
 Are European R&D stakeholders mobilising en masse behind the new initiatives?
 Is the scale of industrial support and funding above or below expectations?
 What are the stumbling blocks to bringing more companies and RTOs on board?
 Are SMEs happy with the level of access and value proposition for engagement?
 Do we need new partnerships?
 What role will partnerships play in the upcoming European Innovation Agenda, especially in relation with the Partnerships for Regional Innovation?